SpenceIsCool/PLEdu_IS_Fa23/minutes.md

         - scores -> standard letter grade?
 - I don't have access to the other articles on current machine (need to get vpn working again...) pushed to TODOs
 - pivot to ...
-- East & Schafe on interview grading: .
+- READING: East & Schafe on interview grading: .
 P. East and J. B. Schafer.
 In-person grading: an evaluative experiment.
 In Proceedings of the 36th SIGCSE technical symposium on Computer science education - SIGCSE ’05, page 378, New York, New York, USA, 2005.
 ACM Press.
     - https://dl.acm.org/doi/pdf/10.1145/1047344.1047472
     - University of Northern Iowa
     - more immediate feedback with actions attached to it and building connection with a person. the 1:1 time helps to improve connections.